 - The student must discuss (in writing) the following diets: house, liquid, soft, bland, low and high in fiber, diabetic, low calorie/high calorie, and fat and cholesterol restricted.
 The discussion must identify foods included in each diet, who the diet is ordered for, why the diet is ordered, when the diet is instituted, the duration of the diet, and indicators to be aware of.

 - The student must define hospital procedure for ordering diets: nursing and dietary communication.

-Reference, Resource, or Learning Materials to be used by Students:The required textbook is selected by the full-time faculty teaching this course and is specified in the course format.
-These details and others will be clarified in the Coarse Format created by each instructor and distributed to each student upon enrollment and attendance in class.
+Reference, Resource, or Learning Materials to be used by Student:The required textbook is selected by the full-time faculty teaching this course and is specified in the course syllabus.
+These details and others will be clarified in the course syllabus created by each instructor and distributed to each student upon enrollment and attendance in class.